mitchelljustin/pragmatic-lightning/index.md

 Generating fresh cipher seed...
 ```

 You should get a printout of your "cipher seed mnemonic": 24 words that map one-to-one to your generated private key.
-Store this mnemonic in a text file `mnemonic.txt`.

-(When you migrate to mainnet, you need to store the mnemonic in a secure place, like in 1Password or on a piece of paper.)
+Don't worry about saving this right now.
+But when you migrate to mainnet, you need to store the mnemonic in a secure place, like in 1Password or on a piece of paper.

-Your Lightning node is now initialized and running on the Bitcoin testnet.
+Your Lightning node is now initialized and ready to go!
 Time to connect the Weather API to it.

 ## Connect your Web App to Lightning